habx/service-logfwd/README.md

 - `level` / `levelname` fields are converted to the scalyr's `sev` fields
 - `source` is set to `logstash2scalyr`

-### Additional events
-This tool only logs two additional events compared to the logstash ones:
-- `Client connected`
-- `Client disconnected`

 ### Env vars
 Everything is handled through environment variables